 We do have control of the temperature

 Cold on the airplane?
 Tell your flight attendant.
 We’re in a constant battle with them over the temperature.
 They’re moving all the time, up and down the aisles, so they are always calling and saying, “Turn up the air.”
-But most passengers I know are freezing.—Captain at a major carrier.
-Learn the real reason airplanes are so cold.
+But most passengers I know are freezing. —Captain at a major carrier.
+Here, find out if planes can fly in extremely cold weather.

 Here’s the truth about airline jobs:

 You don’t have as much time off as your neighbors think you have, you don’t make as much money as your relatives think you make, and you don’t have as many girlfriends as your wife thinks you have.
 Still, I can’t believe they pay me to do this. —Commercial pilot, Charlotte, North Carolina

 I may be in uniform, but that doesn’t mean I’m the best person to ask for directions in the airport.
 We’re in so many airports that we usually have no idea. —Pilot for a regional carrier, Charlotte, North Carolina